vdaas/vald/docs/user/architecture.md

 Vald Backup Manager process the backup request and store the vector data to the presistent layer.

+### Vald Load Balancing

+Load balancing is very important concept in distributed computing, which means the distribute a set of task over set of resources aiming for making the overall processing more efficient.
+In Vald, we implement our own load balancing controller.
+Vald can load balance the request base on node resources.

+#### Vald LB Gateway

+Vald LB Gateway load balance the user request base on the node resources result from the agent discoverer.

+#### Agent Discoverer

+Agent Discoverer discovers Vald pods and the corresponding node resource usage.
+It talks to the Kube-API and get the corresponding node information.

+### Vald Core Engine

+Vald Agent is the core engine of Vald.
+In this section we will describe what is Vald Agent and the corresponding components to support Vald Agent.

+#### Vald Agent

+Vald Agent is the core of the Vald.
+By default Vald use [NGT](https://github.com/yahoojapan/NGT) to provide API for users to insert/update/delete/search vectors.

+#### Vald Agent Scheduler

+Vald Agent Scheduler is the scheduler of the Vald Agent.
+It schedules Vald Agent base on the Node CPU and memory usage.

+#### Vald Index Manager

+Vald Index Manager manages the index of vector data in Vald Agent.

 ### Vald Replication Manager

 Vald replication manager manages the Vald Agent replicates.
 It auto-scale the Vald agent base on the resource usage on the node.